2Geigh/2Geigh/README.md

-Hey, I’m Nick, an undergraduate biology student at the University of Toronto specializing in genomic and transcriptomic bioinformatics as they pertain to botany.
+Hey, I’m Nick, an undergraduate biology student at the University of Toronto.

 I can be reached at nick.garcia@mail.utoronto.ca.